How to Remove Paint from a Wood Floor? (Different Paint Types)

 Here’s a step-by-step guide:

-2. Prep the solvent-based stripper based on the manufacturer’s instructions.
+2. Apply the solvent-based paint stripper over the floor.

 Here is a guide on how to do this: